-"Parasitism is a form of biological interaction, generally of a trophic nature, between two species of organisms, one of which is called a" parasite "and the other" host ".
-Unlike the mutualistic symbiosis, the parasite gains an advantage at the expense of the host, creating biological damage ".
+“Parasitism is a form of biological interaction, generally of a trophic nature, between two species of organisms, one of which is called a“ parasite ”and the other a“ host ”.
+Unlike mutualistic symbiosis, the parasite gains an advantage at the expense of the host, creating biological damage ".

 A slap in the face.
 Like when someone tries to wake you from numbness, as a reaction to an unexpected gesture.
 Like when Jane Fonda announces that yours it is the first foreign language feature to take home the Oscar for best film.

 Bong Joon-ho it hits and this time it hits hard.
 After the half misstep of Okja, 2017 film by Netflix, the South Korean director finds the perfect center with P, crowning with 4 Oscars (Film, Direction, Screenplay, International Film) a literally triumphant ride, which started last year with the Palme d'Or in Cannes as "best film" and then continued with Golden Globe, BAFTA and another kilometric list of awards.